-Living wills legislation was enacted on 14 May 2019, entitled the Health Care Decisions Law, 2019 (HDL).
+The Health Care Decisions Law, 2019 (HDL) brought "living wills" legislation into effect in the Cayman Islands.
 A living will or advance healthcare directive is a document by which a person sets out what steps should be taken in relation to their health if it should ever transpire that they are no longer able to make decisions for themselves due to illness, disability or a lack of capacity.
 In the Cayman Islands, advance healthcare directives are now legally binding.